Is it legal? Doing your pre-purchase homework

 Land Information Memorandum (LIM)

 A LIM report is a pretty standard document to obtain when buying a property.
-Its an overview document, summarising the information that the Council holds on your property.
+It’s an overview document, summarising the information that the Council holds on your property.
 It could include information on potential erosion, subsidence or slippage, flooding of any type and possible presence of hazardous substances, private and public stormwater and sewerage drains, rates and any overdue rates.
 It’s a good first step in your investigations but remember it’s a summary.
 If there’s something unusual on the site, or a building/ activity on the site that’s not noted on the LIM you should investigate this further.

 Also take note of consents and past uses; is there potential for contamination?
 This could trigger the need for additional resource consents in the future if you develop or change the use of the site.
 Do the plans accurately show what’s on the site now?
 Has someone extended it?